“The Delights of Egypt”

 Hotel: No hotel is included.
 Meals: BB, L, D.

+Depending on which museums are open at the time of this tour, we will decide how best to use our time today.
+We will definitely see the treasures of King Tutankhamen, wherever they are currently displayed.
 We have high hopes that the Grand Egyptian Museum (GEM) will be open at the time of these tours.
 Just as the name implies, this will be a world-renowned museum.
 It is the largest museum in Africa and will also house the largest collection of Egyptian antiquities.
+If for some reason the GEM is not open yet, we will visit the Cairo Egyptian Museum.
+The royal mummies at the National Museum of Egyptian Civilization (MNEC) is another possibility.

 It’s hard to believe our time has reached an end.
 We have a final meeting and dinner together before going our separate ways.
 Most people will fly home late tonight.
 If your flight does not leave until tomorrow morning, you will need to add an additional hotel night.